PrestaShop/prestashop-specs/content/1.7/back-office/dashboard/dashboard.md

 On the right of the block there are 2 buttons:

  - **Configure** - when pressed, the forecast graph turns to exact numbers of: year, traffic, conversion rate, average cart value, sales.
+Has all the months of the year listed, every month has input field for traffic, conversion rate (measured in percentages), average cart value (measured in default shop currency.
+And a "Save" button, which when pressed, reverts to the previous dashboard.
  - **Refresh** - refreshes the stats of the Forecast.

 Below there are 4 different colors metric buttons that can be pressed to display the wanted graph accordingly below: